alisha2305/laptop-price-prediction/README.md

 Dataset

 The dataset used in this project consists of laptop specifications and their corresponding prices.
-If you don't have a dataset, you can collect data from e-commerce websites or use an existing dataset from platforms like Kaggle.

-Usage
+Usage :

 Prepare and preprocess the dataset.